 Packing all your valuable possessions for a move can be nerve-wracking.
-But of all your expensive and delicate items, perhaps none require more extra care than your framed and unframed artwork, antiques, paintings, mirrors, figurines, and other collectables.
+But of all your expensive and delicate items, perhaps none require more extra care than your valuable artwork, antiques, paintings, mirrors, figurines, and other collectibles.

 Before you begin packing artwork and antiques, you should create a list of your artwork and antiques.
-This will help you figure out which items you need to pack yourself and which should be handled by moving professionals, such as large paintings, heavy mirrors, and other extremely valuable collectables.
+This will also help you figure out which items you can safely pack yourself and what should be handled by moving professionals (large paintings, heavy mirrors, and extremely valuable collectibles).
 If you have any high-value antiques or artwork, remember to get it appraised before the move so you can get them insured.

-- For framed artwork, large paintings, and mirrors, you can use special cardboard boxes.
+Protects framed artwork, large paintings, and mirrors.
 Unlike regular moving boxes, picture boxes are large, flat, and adjustable, making them ideal for protecting these items.

-- Use corner protectors to prevent the corners of the frame from getting damaged or causing damage to other items.
+Prevents the frame’s corners from getting damaged or causing damage to other items.

-- When packing antiques or any other collectables, you will need some of the standard packing supplies, like small moving boxes, bubble wrap, unprinted newspaper, packing peanuts, and packing tape.
+When packing antiques or any other collectibles, you will need some of the standard packing supplies:

 If you are packing a painting or a photograph that is framed, simply follow these two methods.

-- Secure corners with corner protectors: After you have taped the glass, now its time to secure the corners of the frame with corner protectors.
+After you have taped the glass, secure the corners of the frame with corner protectors.
 This will keep the frame from being damaged during the move.

-- Label the box: Once it's in the box, you can seal the box with heavy masking tape and mark the container in bold letters: "Fragile".
+Once the art is in the box, you can seal the box with packing tape and mark the container in bold letters:

-- Use a packing tape to ensure the frame is secure.
+- Use packing tape to ensure the frame is secure.

-- Next, take a picture box and stuff the bottom of it with some packing paper.
+- Next, take a picture box and stuff the bottom with crumpled packing paper.
 This will give your frame some cushioning.

 - Now, place the frame into the box and stuff with packing paper around the frame to ensure the frame won't move around.
 Close the flaps and tape the box.

-You can pack multiple frames in a single box if space permits; just make sure there's plenty of cushioning in between frames.
-When packing a mirror for moving, use the same method or simply watch our how to pack framed pictures and mirros video to learn the best ways to pack framed artwork and keep them protected during a move.
+You can pack multiple frames in a single box if space permits; just make sure there's plenty of cushioning in-between frames.
+When packing a mirror for moving, use the same method or simply watch our “how to pack framed pictures and mirrors video” to learn the best ways to pack framed artwork and keep them protected during a move.

 If your paintings aren't covered in glass, you need to take some extra precautions to protect them:

-- Since the print or canvas is exposed to the air and not under glass, you will obviously not tape it with the noted X shape.
-But still you can protect the print or canvas by wrapping your paintings in unprinted newspaper.
-Be sure to use unprinted newsprint, as the ink from the regular newspaper can also react with the paint.
+Since the print or canvas is exposed to the air and is not under glass, you don’t need to tape it with an X shape.
+You can still protect the print or canvas by wrapping your paintings in Glassine and packing paper.
+Be sure to use unprinted newsprint, as the ink from the regular newspaper and oils can ruin painted artwork.

-- After you pack your artwork in newspaper, cover it with bubble wrap.
-For extra protection, tape sheets of cardboard over the bubble wrap.
+After you pack your artwork in packing paper, cover it with bubble wrap.
+For extra protection, tape sheets of cardboard over the bubble wrap along the edges.

-- Now that your artwork is completely covered, you can place it in the picture box and mark the container in bold letters labeled "Fragile-Artwork".
+- Now that your artwork is completely covered, you can place it in the picture box and mark the container in bold letters labeled:

-You may have a grandfather clock, an antique china cabinet, or an antique furniture that belong to your family for several generations - these are the types of treasures that you want to arrive them at your new home undamaged, and to achieve that goal, you'll need to pack your antiques very carefully.
+You may have a grandfather clock, an antique china cabinet, or antique furniture that has been in your family for several generations.
+These are the types of treasures that you want to arrive at your new home undamaged.
+To achieve that goal, you'll need to pack your antiques very carefully.

-- When packing antiques, start with the largest items, such as armoires and dining room tables.
-Take photographs for your records and wrap each piece in bubble wrap or newspaper.
-Read more: How to Pack a Dining Room Set.
+Start with the largest items, such as armoires and dining room tables.
+Take photographs for your records and wrap each piece in bubble wrap or packing paper.